Updated on January 31, 2018

 How to Check Your Chase Credit Card Application Status

 While you can check your Chase Loan Application Status online, surprisingly, it is not possible to check your Chase credit card application status.
-You will have to dial 888-338-2586 and enter your social security number to check your status through the automated system.
-I am quite surprised that a big player credit card player like Chase does not offer an online application status check but competitors Bank of America and Amex do.
+You will have to call the Chase Application Status Hotline and enter your social security number to check your status through the automated system:

 Chase Reconsideration Phone Line / Number for Denied or Pending Applications